Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 `source /opt/miniconda3/bin/activate pytorch`).

-The container (when used with `SINGULARITY_BINDPATH` of the module) also provides several wrapper scripts to start Python or torchrun from the conda environment in the container.
+The container (when used with `SINGULARITY_BINDPATH` of the module) also provides several wrapper scripts to start Python from the conda environment in the container.
 Those scripts are also available outside the container for inspection after loading the module in the `$RUNSCRIPTS` subdirectory and you can use those scripts as a source